johnwcowan/r7rs-spec/spec/r7rs.md

 Some of the procedures that operate on strings ignore the difference between upper and lower case.
-The names of the versions that ignore case end with "-ci" (for "case insensitive").
+The names of the versions that ignore case end with “-ci” (for “case insensitive”).

 Implementations may forbid certain characters from appearing in strings.
 However, with the exception of `#‘ null`, ASCII characters must not be